magenta/magenta/demos/sketch-rnn-js/README.md

 ### Scale Factors

 When training the models, all the offset data has been normalized to have a standard deviation of 1.0 on the training set, after simplifying the strokes.
 Neural nets work best when training on normalized data.
-However, the original data recorded with the QuickDraw web app stored things as pixels, which was scaled down so that on average the stroke offsets are ~ 1.0 length.
-So each dataclass has its own `scale_factors` to scale down, and these numbers are usually between 60 to 120 depending on the dataset.
+However, the original data recorded with the QuickDraw web app stored everything as pixels, which was scaled down so that on average the stroke offsets are ~ 1.0 length.
+Thus each dataclass has its own `scale_factors` to scale down, and these numbers are usually between 60 to 120 depending on the dataset.
 These scale factors are stored into `model.info.scale_factor`.
 The model will assume all inputs and outputs to be in pixel space, not normalized space, and will do all the scaling for you.
-You can modify these in the model using `model.set_scale_factor()` but I don't recommend this.
-Rather than overwrite the `scale_factor`, modify the pixel_factor instead, as described in the next paragraph.
+You can modify these in the model using `model.set_scale_factor()`, but it is not recommended.
+Rather than overwriting the `scale_factor`, modify the pixel_factor instead, as described in the next paragraph.

-If using PaperJS, I recommend leaving everything as it is.
-But I noticed that when using P5.JS, all the recorded data looked a lot bigger vs the original app by a factor of exactly 2, and this is likely due to anti-aliasing functionality of web browsers.
-Hence I introduced an extra scaling factor for the model called `pixel_factor`.
+If using PaperJS, it is recommended that you leave everything as it is.
+When using P5.JS, all the recorded data looks much bigger compared to the original app by a factor of exactly 2, and this is likely due to anti-aliasing functionality of web browsers.
+Hence the extra scaling factor for the model called `pixel_factor`.
 If you want to make interactive apps and receive realtime drawing data from the user, and you are using PaperJS, it is best to set do a `model.set_pixel_factor(1.0)`.
 For p5.js, do a `model.set_pixel_factor(2.0)`.
 For non-interactive applications, using a larger `set_pixel_factor` will reduce the size of the generated image.

 ### Line Data vs Stroke Data